Dr Luke Burns

 I am an Associate Professor in Quantitative Human Geography in the School of Geography at the University of Leeds.
 I joined the University's academic staff in 2013 having previously completed my PhD in Geodemographics (2013), Masters in Geographical Information Systems (2009) and Bachelors degree in Geography (2008) at the University of Leeds.

 Having worked in both industry and academia, I have developed expertise in several areas of quantitative spatial analysis, in particular within the fields of health and business planning.
-Most of my work focuses on the advanced application of geographical information systems (GIS) to socioeconomic problems and the development of geodemographic classification systems and composite indicators.
-I lead an innovative online Masters programme in GIS (launching in September 2019) and teach across a broad selection of analytical courses comprising undergraduate, taught postgraduate, open distance learning and continuing professional development.
-I am Deputy Director of the Leeds Institute for Data Analytics (Education and Training) and hold a visiting lectureship at the University of Strathclyde
+Most of my work focuses on the advanced application of geographical information systems (GIS) to socioeconomic problems and the development of geodemographic classification systems and composite indicators to measure social phenomena.
+I lead an innovative online Masters programme in GIS and teach across a broad selection of analytical courses comprising undergraduate, taught postgraduate, open distance learning and continuing professional development.
+I also lead the BA Geography with Quantitative Methods undergraduate programme.

 I am a member of the Leeds Institute for Teaching Excellence and a Fellow of the Higher Education Academy and have undertaken considerable recent work on the importance of embedding quantitative and data skills into university curricula.